-When does Modi remember his caste?
+'When does Modi remember his caste?'

 Speaking at the rally, Ambedkar said if his party came to power, he would institute a fresh inquiry in the Adarsh Housing Society scam, for which Chavan had come under the scanner of investigating agencies.

-He also alleged that the BJP-led government in Maharashtra was shielding NCP leader Ajit Pawar in the alleged irrigation scam.
+He also alleged that the BJP-led government in Maharashtra was shielding Nationalist Congress Party (NCP) leader Ajit Pawar in the alleged irrigation scam.

 Did Donald Trump ever wish to work like PM Modi?